Process-in-Chains/CONFINE/README.md

   }
 ]
 ```
-You have to put the log (in csv format) you want to provide in the inter-organisational context into this folder.
-The name of this csv file must be "event_log.xes".
+You have to put the log (in xes format) you want to provide in the inter-organizational context into this folder.
+The name of this xes file must be "event_log.xes".

 Afterwards, you can build the secure miner code and execute it with the following commands.
 ```